37 Free Things to do at Disney World

-All boat rides at Disney World are free, so why not take advantage of this opportunity with a nice boat cruise?
+All boat rides at Disney World are free, so there is no reason why you shouldn’t take advantage of this “Free Things to do a Disney World” perk, especially on a nice evening.
 There are several scenic and relaxing boat rides to choose from, including: Port Orleans to Disney Springs loop along the Sassagoula River; the Polynesian, Grand Floridian, and Magic Kingdom loop; the Magic Kingdom, Contemporary, Wilderness Lodge, and Fort Wilderness loop; and the Crescent Lake loop which stops at Epcot, Boardwalk, Yacht/Beach Club, Swan/Dolphin, and Hollywood Studios.
 We especially love boat rides at dusk – when the park shimmers with light.

 25. Disney Springs

 Between all the exquisite dining, shopping, and entertainment options at Disney Springs, it’s easy to spend money in this lively area of Disney World.
 However, there are a few free things to do, as well.
 Besides window shopping, you can watch street performances and musicians in serveral Disney Springs locations, Raglan Road offers live music on the weekends (no cover charge, 21+), and House of Blues has free live music at its Front Porch Bar (no cover charge, 21+).
 For kids, the Lego Imagination Center has a 3,000-square- foot, interactive, outdoor LEGO play area (free), and kids really enjoy the interactive water fountains play area at Disney Springs.